Black-Forest-Formula-Team/bfft_formula-student_driverless/README.md

 ### Stop autonomous system on Ubuntu (Jetson AGX)
-Kills all ROS processes including ROSBAG recodings
+Kills all ROS processes including ROSBAG recodings and convert the latest (or a specified) ROSBAG into CSV files (on per topic) to be able to display them in Tableau or other visualization apps.
 ```
 sh ~/scripts/stopROS.sh
 ```

 ### Convert ROSBAG to CSV file on Ubuntu (Jetson AGX)
-Convert the latest (or a specified) ROSBAG into CSV files (on per topic) to be able to display them in Tableau or other visualization apps
+For simplicity this script is called directly from inside the stopROS.sh bash script.
+As already stated before it convert the latest (or a specified) ROSBAG into CSV files.
 ```
 sh ~/scripts/rosbagToCSV.sh
 ```